DoZoltan/TeamProject-CoolJobReact/README.md

 # Project name: CoolJob React

-## The project is still under development so maybe some of the features is not available.
+## The project is abandoned due to a new Angular frontend project.

 ## Project description
 #### This is a SPA "Single Page Application" with React for our job advertisement web application.